abemscac/pies-doc/docs/vue3/reactive.md

 Because `user.name` (string) and `user.age` (number) are both **primitive values**, they will get passed to `myName` and `myAge` **by value**; that means `myName` and `myAge` will now be new variables with new memory addresses, thus they "disconnect" from `user`.

 So technically, as long as the target value is non-primitive, you can use as many destructing assignment with `reactive()` as you want while keeping reactivity.
-But we don't recommend doing this because it creates inconsistent behavior between these variables — some of them are reactive, while some of them are not.
+But we don't recommend doing this because it creates inconsistent behavior between variables (some of them are reactive, and some of them are not).

 ### How to Keep Reactivity